rcarragh/c212/paper/paper.md

 | Interim analysis model [@phdthesis]                    | Bayesian model for interim trial data |
 | Interim analysis model without point-mass [@phdthesis] | Bayesian model for interim trial data |
 : Methods in the c212 package. \label{table:1}

+# Statement of Need
+The detection of safety issues in the post-marketing phase of a treatment's life cycle, as opposed to the trial phase, can have a serious effect on the health of patients and also a financial impact both for the companies developing the treatments, and the regulatory bodies responsible for overseeing them.

 The `R` package `c212` provides a self-contained set of methods for clinical trial safety investigators, statisticians and researchers, to aid in the early detection of adverse events.
 It is designed to be easy to use with a simple data input format and interface.